 Isn’t it funny how God answered his prayer?

-God meets him at the river and a literal wrestling match ensues.
-Jacob was so caught up in his circumstances, he couldn’t recognize when God met him face to face.
+God met him at the river and a literal wrestling match ensues.
+Jacob was so caught up in his circumstances, he couldn’t recognize when God was there face to face.

 It’s just like Jesus to forsake His glory and get in the mud with His people.
 He could have taken Jacob out with a word and yet He lets him work out his frustration before finally teaching him the lesson of meekness.
 The Lord simply touched his hip and the fight was over.
 Jacob limped for the rest of his life, a continuous reminder of who was really in control.